Classic Warrior Tank Spec, Builds, and Talents

 Defensive Warrior Tank Talent Build

 You should use this sort of talent build when you first swap to a pure tanking build after hitting max level.
-The reasoning of the build is simple: take every single defensive talent available and fill the rest by personal preference.
+The reasoning of the build is simple: take every single defensive talent available except Anticipation, which has a very poor return for the talent points required, and fill the rest by personal preference.

 In the case of the listed build, we opted to fully reduce the Rage cost of Sunder Armor, to compensate for having so few threat-oriented talents (and, likely, bad gear).
-The single point into Improved Revenge enables occasional stuns at a cheap price, while reducing the risk of wasting stun time to diminishing returns on multiple Revenge hits.
-Finally, one point into Improved Taunt allows you to Taunt an enemy for the 3-second guaranteed aggro, follow up with Mocking Blow for 6 seconds of guaranteed aggro, and Taunt will be ready once again just as Mocking Blow's effect finishes, effectively enabling you to build massive threat on two targets at once.
+Improved Revenge enables constant stuns during dungeons for only three talent points.
+Finally, Improved Taunt allows you to Taunt an enemy for the 3-second guaranteed aggro, follow up with Mocking Blow for 6 seconds of guaranteed aggro, and Taunt will be ready once again a little before Mocking Blow's effect finishes, effectively enabling you to build massive threat on two targets at once.

 Balanced Warrior Tank Talent Build

 The preference points are similar to the defensive talent build.
-Feel free to fill out Improved Revenge or get some points in Improved Taunt if you do dungeons often, by dropping out some points in Toughness / Improved Shield Wall or other similarly low impact points.
+Feel free to fill out Improved Revenge or get some points in Improved Taunt if you do dungeons often, by dropping out some points in Improved Heroic Strike or Toughness, if need be.